Electric battery capabilities are measured in three different ways:

 Duration = Energy Storage Capacity / Power Rating

-Suppose that your utility has installed a battery with a power rating of 10 MW and an energy capacity of 40 MWh.
+Suppose that your utility installs a battery with a power rating of 10 MW and an energy capacity of 40 MWh.
 Using the above equation, we can conclude that the battery has a duration of 4 hours:

 Duration = 40 MWh / 10 MW = 4 hours